ingconti/EffectsUsingLambdas/README.md

 # EffectsUsingLambdas

-Very basic sample to use lambdas for creating action on a Player.
+Very basic sample to use lambdas to create action on a Player.